Secure-Instruct: An Automated Pipeline for Synthesizing Instruction-Tuning Datasets Using LLMs for Secure Code Generation: Background and Related Work

+Most recently, SafeCoder~\citep{he2024instruction} applies instruction-tuning on a dataset of 465 vulnerable-fix pairs, achieving state-of-the-art results in secure code generation.
 Despite improved results, SafeCoder has several limitations.
 First, the quality of code from open-source repositories is inconsistent, often involving complex dependencies with external libraries.
 As a result, many code snippets are unsuitable for fine-tuning, requiring significant manual effort to filter and curate appropriate samples.
 Second, it is challenging to obtain a sufficiently large fine-tuning dataset for each category of security issues (e.g., CWE).
 For example, the work~\citep{he2024instruction} identified 71 code snippets for CWE-079 but only one for CWE-732, resulting in an imbalance that hinders the model's ability to achieve robust security performance.
 Besides, this approach is expensive.
 They only collected 456 code snippets covering 23 CWEs from 145 million commits, making it difficult to expand to other CWEs.
 To address these limitations, we propose \tool{} to automatically construct a more extensive and diverse dataset to further enhance the security of LLM-generated code.